opalsecurity/terraform-provider-opal/docs/resources/resource.md

 Optional:

 - `email` (String) The email of the service account.
-Requires replacement if changed. ; Not Null
+Not Null; Requires replacement if changed.
 - `project_id` (String) The id of the project the service account is in.
-Requires replacement if changed. ; Not Null
+Not Null; Requires replacement if changed.
 - `service_account_id` (String) The id of the service account.
-Requires replacement if changed. ; Not Null
+Not Null; Requires replacement if changed.

 <a id="nestedatt--remote_info--gcp_sql_instance"></a>